JustKemForFun/JustKemForFun/README.md

             operatingSystem: ['Windows, MaciOS, Linux, Azure, Arch, VPS'],
             spokenLanguages: ['Vietnamese', 'English'],
             webSite: 'https://hoanghao.me/',
-            quote: 'One for all, all for one'
+            quote: 'One for all, all for one.'
         });

         this.contributes = () => ({